 Considering a tolerance break?
 Or need to store your weed for later for some other reason?
+Does weed expire?

 Obviously, you’ll want to keep it fresh and potent.
 And above all, avoid wasting it.

-But how long does weed stay good for anyway?
 And how do you store it?